-Women seeking abortions facing ‘cruel’ delays due to NHS funding row
+Women seeking abortions face ‘cruel’ delays due to NHS funding row

 Dr Lord said: “This is a result of a wilful disregard for NHS standards.
 I don’t understand how anyone managing healthcare can act so cruelly.”

-Dr Ranee Thakar, Royal College of Obstetricians and Gynaecologists’ president, said it backed the National Institute for Health and Care Excellence (NICE) abortion care guidelines that state patients should choose where they are treated.
+Dr Ranee Thakar, president of the Royal College of Obstetricians and Gynaecologists, said it backed the National Institute for Health and Care Excellence (Nice) abortion care guidelines that state patients should choose where they are treated.

 She added: “Women have the right to choose what abortion treatment they would prefer, and where possible, should also have the right to choose where they receive care.”